open-telemetry/community/guides/contributor/membership.md

 ## New contributors

-New contributors should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.
+If you're a new contributor reading this guide -- welcome!
+We're excited you're here.
+New contributors should be welcomed and encouraged to participate in the project.
+Remember, contributions aren't limited to writing code, either -- reporting bugs, writing documentation, working on the website, or being a part of our community management are all valuable.

-## Established community members
+## Established contributors

 Established community members are expected to demonstrate their adherence to the principles in this document, familiarity with project organization, roles,